-Trent Rush is a rock band artist originating from Dallas, Texas.
-Just releasing his first full length record, co-written and produced by awarding winning songwriter Zac Maloy, Trent is constantly playing shows in and around Texas in support of the record release.
-The new record entitled “Thank You.
+Trent Rush is an LGBTQIA+ artist originating from Dallas, Texas.
+His debut record entitled “Thank You.
 Please.
 I Love You.
-I’m Sorry.,” combines the rock influences of The Strokes and Catfish and the Bottlemen, with the pop musical aesthetics of Coldplay and The 1975.
-It’s a beautiful combination of youthful energy and out of control rock with the engaging melodies and sonic colors of modern rock/pop.
-Lyrically it exposes the hardships of growing up in an environment that often doesn’t accept creative and out-of-the-ordinary personalities.
-But then highlights the inspirational triumph of becoming who you want to become, including the realization and happiness of your own acceptance.
+I’m Sorry.” combines rock and pop elements inspired by bands like The Strokes, The 1975, Coldplay, and many more.
+It’s a combination of youthful energy and out-of-control rock with the engaging melodies and colors of modern pop.
+Lyrically, he exposes the hardships of growing up in a stifling environment that didn't accept creative and LGBTQIA+ people.
+But yet, highlights the beauty of becoming who you want to become, regardless of the constant pressure to adhere to the norm.

-Channeling his early influences of seeing so many creative and interactive shows while growing up around the Dallas music scene, Trent’s live shows are not only musically engaging, but are always a “show.”
-Whether it’s an intimate gig by himself acoustically, or a full band with full production, entertainment and crowd interaction is always a natural priority.
-Dallas blogger “The Music Enthusiast” writes, "Sporting some glasses...that looked similar to something, say, Elton John might wear, to a glittery scarf draped around his neck, Rush and company had no trouble captivating the attention of everyone..."
-And, pulling in old-school production ideas, like strobes, snow machines, video, creative lighting are interweaved into the shows.
-But, it’s still all about the songs.
-Powerful and addicting songs that engage both new and returning audiences to sing and celebrate every show.
+Channeling his early influences of seeing his dad drum for the famous Dallas band, Ugly Mustard, as well as many other bands growing up around the Dallas music scene, Trent’s live shows are not only musically engaging but are always an "event".
+Whether it’s an intimate gig by himself with just his voice and an acoustic guitar or a full band with production, crowd interaction is always a natural instinct.
+Dallas blogger “The Music Enthusiast," writes, "Sporting some glasses...that looked similar to something, say, Elton John might wear, to a glittery scarf draped around his neck, Rush and company had no trouble captivating the attention of everyone..."